oAmadu/Certifier/README.md

 # Certifier

 Hi, welcome to Certifier!
-This project I have been working on to send certificates to the attendees of the buisness camp I volunteered in.
+This project I have been working on to send certificates to the attendants of the workshop I was a volunteer in.
 Wait, you're not following me on LinkedIn?
 Here's my [LinkedIn profile](https://www.linkedin.com/feed/update/urn:li:activity:7199866491486298112/).

 Certifier is a Python script designed to generate personalized certificates from a template and send them via email.
-This project reads recipient details from an Excel file, customizes certificates with individual names, and emails the generated certificates automatically.
+Now with a GUI for easier coordination and customization!

+## Features

+- Generate personalized certificates
+- Send certificates via email
+- GUI for selecting template and Excel files
+- Coordinate text placement on the certificate
+- Customize email subject and body

 ## Requirements